vupolcom/VU-Election-Study/docs/reports/wave2/wave2.md

 alignment](Media_performance_by_alignment.csv)\]

 Notice of parties (visibility) does not really depend on the ideological alignment of the respondent.
-Interestingly, evaluation of their media performance does differ: rightist voters are overall more critical of rightist parties (especially FvD, PVV), while leftist voters are a bit more critical of GL.
+Evaluation of their media performance does
+differ: leftist voters are overall more critical of rightist parties.
+Rightist voters were a bit more critical of GL, SP, D66 and PvdA, but this has mostly converged.

 The Undecided Voter
 ===================